 List out only enough information to provide the reader with a synopsis of your personality and what you’re capable of.
 Leave the rest of the details for the interview.
 Basically, you want the reader to feel confident that contacting you won’t be a waste of time.

-So in conclusion, what are the skills I tell my private clients?
+So, in conclusion, what are the skills I tell my private clients?
 Well, you can see a list of the top skills that the hiring managers and the Applicant Tracking Systems (ATS) will scan for.
-However, as I’ve pointed out just listing the top skills is not going to do much for you because your LinkedIn profile is an extension of your personal brand.
+However, as I’ve pointed out, just listing the top skills is not going to do much for you because your LinkedIn profile is an extension of your personal brand.
 Your skills are not going to get any traction if you can’t get your LinkedIn Profile in front of people and draw them to your profile.

 I’ve detailed the best way to treat your LinkedIn Profile to amplify your personal brand and create a LinkedIn Profile that will not only highlight your skills but bring your opportunities, job offers, or job security.
 If you want to take your profile even further, a personal branding expert is the way to go.

 Add your mini-bio or a modified version of your LinkedIn description with your skills as an “About the author” section at the end of each of your LinkedIn Pulse article.